 Energy efficiency regimes

-In addition to efforts to reduce CO2 from the tailpipes of vehicles, industry has also put effort into reducing emissions from the manufacturing process.
-There are several energy efficiency regimes that the industry is covered by, such as the mandatory EU Emissions Trading Scheme (EUETS), the voluntary UK Climate Change Agreements (CCAs), the UK Carbon Reduction Commitment (CRC) energy efficiency scheme and the Energy Savings Opportunity Scheme (ESOS).
+In addition to efforts to reduce CO2 from the tailpipes of vehicles, the automotive industry is also investing in measures to decarbonise the manufacturing process.
+There are several energy efficiency regimes that the industry is covered by, such as the mandatory UK Emissions Trading Scheme (UK ETS), the voluntary UK Climate Change Agreements (CCAs), the Energy Savings Opportunity Scheme (ESOS) and the obligations for companies under Simplified Energy & Carbon Reporting (SECR) rules.

 SMMT METS Group